-In connection with executing the 2023 Credit Agreement, deferred financing costs of \$2,220 were written off and additional deferred financing costs of \$9,662 were capitalized during the year ended December 31, 2023.
-In addition, on the closing date of the 2023 Credit Agreement, the Company drew \$75,000 on the 2023 Revolving

-Credit Facility and borrowed the entirety of the \$275,000 Truist Term Loan.
+In connection with executing the 2023 Credit Agreement, deferred financing costs associated with both lines-of-credit and long-term debt of \$3,109 were written off, and additional deferred financing costs of \$9,662 were capitalized during the year ended December 31, 2023.
+In addition, on the closing date of the 2023 Credit Agreement, the Company drew \$75,000 on the 2023 Revolving Credit Facility and borrowed the entirety of the \$275,000 Truist Term Loan.
 See Note 9 for more details.
 The Company used approximately \$142,000 of the net proceeds to repay certain outstanding indebtedness on prior lines of credit and the Working Capital Loan.

 On December 7, 2023, the Company amended and restated the 2023 Credit Facility (Amended and Restated 2023 Credit Facility).
 The Amended and Restated 2023 Credit Facility provided for an increase of the 2023 Revolving Credit Facility to an aggregate principal amount of \$600,000, which revolving commitments may also be utilized for (x) the issuance of letters of credit in an aggregate face amount not to exceed \$50,000 and/or (y) the borrowing of swingline loans in aggregate principal amount not to exceed \$20,000 at any time outstanding.
-The maturity date of the Amended and Restated 2023 Credit Facility is December 7, 2028.